ganeshrvel/pub-rules/README.md

 }
 ```

-- IMPORTANT: If the value is empty or null and 'isRequired' is false or not set then no error will be thrown for any other constraints.
+- IMPORTANT: If the value is empty or null and 'isRequired' is false or not set then no errors will be thrown for the subsequent constraints.

 ```dart
 final textFieldValue = ''; // or null